Lyndon B. Johnson

 Master of the Senate

-Thirty years after his death, Lyndon B. Johnson remains very much in the public consciousness.
-Each week his voice can be heard on C-SPAN's radio and television broadcasts of his tape-recorded telephone conversations.
-During the past year, Master of the Senate, the latest volume in Robert Caro's best-selling biography of Lyndon Johnson, won both the Pulitzer Prize and National Book Award.
+Since his death in 1973, Lyndon B. Johnson has remained very much in the public consciousness.
+His tape-recorded telephone conversations have been the subject of books and television broadcasts.
+Robert Caro's best-selling, 4-volume biography of Lyndon Johnson has won numerous awards, including the Pulitzer Prize and National Book Award.
 And Johnson's name surfaces frequently in newspaper and magazine articles about Senate leadership.

 Born in Texas in 1908, Lyndon Johnson attended public schools in Johnson City, graduated from the Southwest Texas Teachers College at San Marcos (now known as Texas State University–San Marcos) and taught school to Mexican American children before he came to Washington as secretary to Representative Richard M. Kleberg (D-Texas).
 Energetic and ambitious, he rose to attention by winning election as Speaker of the "Little Congress," a congressional staff club.
 In 1935, Johnson was appointed Texas director of the National Youth Administration–a New Deal agency designed to help young people get educations and jobs.